Let’s talk about the mindset you need to adopt regarding paid advertising to promote your network marketing business.

 People used to say it takes an average of five to seven times for people to see your offer before they buy, but Russell Brunson mentioned recently that it's now more like twelve times that somebody needs to be exposed to your offer before they buy.

-As you start advertising, you’re dealing with cold traffic that doesn’t know who you are just yet.
+As you start to promote your network marketing business, you're dealing with cold traffic that doesn’t know who you are just yet.

 You can't expect they're going to jump into your offer just right away and just buy, buy, buy.